 Health and Human Development

 The Department of Health and Human Development prepares students for careers that are dedicated to the enrichment of human well-being.
 Consequently, rewarding career opportunities are available to graduates within education and human service professions in private and public settings.
-Specific areas of study include community health, dietetics/nutrition science, exercise science/kinesiology, early childhood education and child services, and family and consumer sciences.
-Students interested in teaching can pursue programs in family and consumer sciences and health enhancement (health and physical education) K-12.
+Specific areas of study include community health, dietetics or nutrition science, early childhood education and child services (child development) exercise science or kinesiology, hospitality management (food enterprise, lodging and facilities management, or restaurant management: farm-to-table options), human development and family science, and sustainable food systems.
+Students interested in teaching can pursue programs in early childhood education P-3, family and consumer sciences education 5-12, or health enhancement K-12 (health and physical education).

-Health and Human Development offers masters degrees with options in counseling, including marriage and family counseling, mental health counseling, and school counseling; family and consumer sciences, including early childhood education; family financial planning; exercise and nutrition sciences; and food, family and community health.
+Health and Human Development offers master's degrees with options in community health, counseling, including marriage, couples, and family counseling, mental health counseling, and school counseling; exercise and nutrition sciences, including exercise physiology and nutrition and sport and coaching sciences; family and consumer sciences, including early childhood education/child development and family science; family financial planning; and sustainable food systems.
 See the graduate catalog for additional information on graduate Health and Human Development programs.

-In addition to the career options, the department offers recreational activity courses in billiards, bowling, skiing, and snowboarding.
-Physical activity courses are offered as a service to the general student population with no prerequisite.
+In addition to the career options, the department also offers recreational activity courses with an academic component for university credit.
+Physical activity courses under the ACT designated rubric are offered as an educational opportunity and as a service to the general student population.
 User fees vary depending on the activity.
 Each student enrolling in an activity course will be asked to sign an activity course waiver and release form.

 The Department of Health and Human Development strives to enrich human well-being through teaching, research, and outreach.